mwenyoa/mwenyoa/README.md

   <img align="left" alt="Anthony" width="100" height="30"  src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" />
 </a><br>
 <br/>
 <p>I am a full-stack web developer from Zambia, and currently a student at <a href="https://www.microverse.org/">Microverse</a>.
-I take great pleasure in hands-on experience, collaboration and teamwork.<br>
+I take great pleasure in hands-on experience, collaboration, and teamwork.<br>

-Developing software products that accomodate scalability and data retention is what inspires my unbending determination for learning trending technologies.
+Developing software products that accommodate scalability and data retention is what inspires my unbending determination for learning trending technologies.
-I have hands-on experience in cpanel web adminstration, great skills in communication and remote pair-programming.
+I have hands-on experience in cpanel web administration, and great skills in communication and remote pair programming.
 </p>
 <table>
   <tr>